ywang037/Federated-Learning-PyTorch/REPRODUCE_FL_GS2.md

 * FedSGD and FedAVg use fixed E=5, and FedAvg use fixed B=50
 * Decay means the learning-rate decay
 * Since E, B are fixed then total number of mini-batch updates $n=R\times250$
+* Grid searches of initial learning rate is conducted prior to the learning rate decay.
+The searches of best initial lr are conducted using the entire original MNIST training set, then train the model over a relatively shorter rounds, say XXX rounds, and compare the test acc to determine the best values.

 Model |Method|Data  | Test acc (f,max) |R-98  |T Rnd |Time      | Machine | Frac | E | B | Lr     |Decay  | Optim | Status
 ------|------|------| --------         |----- |----  |--------  | -----   |---   |---| - | -----  |------ | ----- | ------